eclipse-hono/hono/site/content/api/Telemetry-API.md

 Any additional properties set by the client in either the *properties* or *application-properties* sections are preserved by Hono, i.e. these properties will also be contained in the message delivered to consumers.

 Note that Hono does not return any *application layer* message back to the client in order to signal the outcome of the operation.
-Instead, Hono signals reception of the message by means of the AMQP `ACCEPTED` delivery state.
+Instead, Hono signals reception of the message by means of the AMQP `ACCEPTED` outcome if the message complies with the formal requirements.

-Whenever a client sends a telemetry message that cannot be processed, e.g. because it does not conform to the message format defined above, Hono terminates the link with the client in order to prevent further processing of such messages being re-sent by the client.
+Whenever a client sends a telemetry message that cannot be processed, e.g. because it does not conform to the message format defined above, Hono settles the message transfer using the AMQP `REJECTED` outcome.
+Clients should **not** try to resend such rejected messages unaltered.

+Note that the outcomes above will *not* be transferred back to the sender if the sender uses *snd-settle-mode* `settled` (which is recommended).

 # Northbound Operations